IgniteUI/indigo-design-docfx/en/components/calendar.md

 ## Usage

-Use the Calendar as inline elements with the rest of the UI without additional visual effects.
-If you need to show modals, dialogs or dropdowns, consider using the Date Picker instead.
+Use the Calendar as an inline element with the rest of the UI, without additional visual effects.
+If you need to show modals, dialogs, or dropdowns, consider using the Date Picker instead.

 | Do                                                                                 | Don't                                                                                  |
 | ---------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |